Mehboudi/Thermometry-with-Continious-Monitoring-using-N-level-probes/README.md

 # Thermometry with Continious Monitoring using N level probes
- These codes are attached to our paper "TBA".
+ These codes are attached to our paper "[Optimal limits of continuously monitored thermometers and their Hamiltonian structure
+](Optimal limits of continuously monitored thermometers and their Hamiltonian structure )".
 They help finding the optimal energy structure of N-level probes that continiously monitor the temperature of a fermionic/bosonic bath

 # HERE are further instructions: